-- Minimum requirements: Possession of a high school diploma or GED and a minimum 18 years of age. - To be eligible for consideration as a corrections officer, certain education and exam requirements must be satisfied. - Most applicants must pass a written Civil Service Exam and have an educational background that includes at least 15 semester (or 23 term) college credit hours in corrections, criminal justice, psychology, sociology, family relations, guidance and counseling, pastoral counseling, social work or law enforcement.
-These credits must be earned prior to submitting an application. - Possession of 30 semester (or 45 term) college credit hours in any academic or degree prerequisite area meets the educational requirements, however passing the Civil Service Exam is also required.
-These credits must be earned prior to submitting an application. - Exam will be waived if you have an honorable discharge from active duty or National Guard duty or are currently a member in good standing in the National Guard. - Any bachelor's degree or two years of satisfactory corrections officer employment at the state or federal prison level fulfills the education requirements and the exam is waived.
+- Minimum requirements: Possession of a high school diploma or GED and a minimum 18 years of age. - To be eligible for consideration as a corrections officer, certain education and exam requirements must be satisfied. - Most applicants must have an educational background that includes at least 15 semester (or 23 term) college credit hours in corrections, criminal justice, psychology, sociology, family relations, guidance and counseling, pastoral counseling, social work or law enforcement.
+These credits must be earned prior to submitting an application. - Possession of 30 semester (or 45 term) college credit hours in any academic or degree prerequisite area meets the educational requirements.
+These credits must be earned prior to submitting an application. - Any bachelor's degree or two years of satisfactory corrections officer employment at the state or federal prison level fulfills the education requirements and the exam is waived.
 Before being hired, an applicant must pass a physical fitness test given by the Michigan Department of Corrections which consists of: - · completing 13 sit-ups in 30 seconds - 17 push-ups in 60 seconds, and - walking up and down steps, ranging up to 11 3/4 inches, for six minutes.